-Conduct Amazing Phone Screen Interviews with this Simple Framework
+Conduct an Amazing Phone Screen with this Framework

-Have you ever sat at your desk waiting on a candidate to join the call, only to be greeted with extended silence and a ghosted candidate?
+Have you ever sat at your desk waiting on a candidate to join the phone screen, only to be greeted with extended silence and a ghosted candidate?

 We’ve all been there.

 What about when you’ve got the candidate’s resume and profile, ready to take notes, only to embarrass yourself by asking redundant questions that are clearly communicated the person’s resume and profile?